 Pet ownership is an often-neglected part of a medical history with both patients and health professionals sometimes being unaware of the potential risks of zoonotic diseases5.
 In this case, eliciting multiple pet ownership - after an 18 month diagnostic delay - contributed to saving this gentleman’s M. marinum infected finger from amputation.

-Table 1: Pathogens commonly isolated from domestic animals1
+Table 1: Pathogens commonly associated with domestic animals1